aabbtree77/adast/README.md

 2. The machine repositions its guillotine.
 3. The operator triggers the cutting.

-There are a few other modes, but they are not essential to the understanding of this machine.
-The position is sensed via the rotary encoder which, along with the guillotine, is shown in the photos below.
+There are a few other modes, but they are not essential.
+The position is sensed via a rotary encoder which, along with the guillotine, is shown in the photos below.
 The fourth picture shows a certain disk-like handle used to manually exit the emergency situations (e.g. to lift the guillotine up if it gets stuck during the cutting as the electricity disappears).

 <table>
 <tr>